serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 2. Know exactly what your response will look like.
 Ensure you're never sending more or less than the client needs.
 3. Describe your API with types that map your schema to existing backend.

 Thousands of companies are now using GraphQL in production with the help of open source frameworks built by Facebook, Apollo, and Graphcool.
+In fact, Starbucks [announcement](https://twitter.com/davidbrunelle/status/960946257643454464) is going to make my Coffee taste even better :D

 ![alt text](https://user-images.githubusercontent.com/1587005/36030260-52aa804e-0d5b-11e8-8bed-bd5ce9481075.png "Danielle slide from meetup- shoutout")